justaos/cli/README.md

 ![Set up](resources/setup.svg)

 ## Commands
-### p4rm new
+### justaos new
-The P4RM CLI makes it easy to create an application that already works, right out of the box.
+The JUSTAOS CLI makes it easy to create an application that already works, right out of the box.

-### p4rm run
+### justaos run
-Easily start your P4RM and load installed cloud applications on platform.
+Easily start your JUSTAOS and load installed cloud applications on platform.

-Check configuration in config.json before running the P4RM.
+Check configuration in config.json before running the JUSTAOS.

 By default, platform starts on port 8080.
-Open  [http://localhost:8080](http://localhost:8080) to view the landing page of P4RM.
+Open  [http://localhost:8080](http://localhost:8080) to view the landing page of JUSTAOS.

 ## Code of Conduct